n3554/n3554/technical_specification/parallelism.4.2.alg.memory.md

 3. *Complexity:* `O(last - first)`.

-4. *Remarks:* Neither signature shall participate in overload resolution if
+4. *Remarks:* The signature shall not participate in overload resolution if

     `is_execution_policy<ExecutionPolicy>::value` is `false`.